Abdalla7med/OnlineStoreAPI-NTier/README.md

 - Update the **Project Structure** section with your actual folder structure if it differs.
 - Update the **Technologies Used** if you're using additional packages or tools.
 - Tailor the **API Endpoints** section based on your current endpoints and features.

-This `README.md` provides a detailed overview of your project and should help others understand and use your API effectively.